We get asked this question, a lot.

 SEMrush takes their backlink data, lets you slice and dice it, and then takes it further with their link outreach tools.

-Ahrefs, per usual, does a great job of making their data actionable through their front end UI.
+Ahrefs, per usual, does a great job of making their data actionable through their front-end.
 I get more insights quickly from Ahrefs, but don’t know that I can get the breadth of data to manipulate on my own within Excel.

 Once again, we did not independently verify the accuracy of their link indices.
 Others have done that way better than we could.